Curve Accountants Pty Ltd

 Ownership of Documents

 All original documents obtained from the client arising from the engagement shall remain the property of the client.
 However, we reserve the right to make a reasonable number of copies of the original documents for our records.
 Our engagement will result in the production of ﬁnancial reports and income tax returns for all entities of the client.
 Ownership of these documents will vest in you.
 All other documents produced by us in respect of this engagement will remain the property of the ﬁrm, subject to any statutory obligations.

 The ﬁrm has a policy of exploring a legal right of lien over any client documents in our possession in the event of a dispute.
 The ﬁrm has also established dispute resolution processes.

 If for any reason you are unsatisﬁed with our services and wish to make a complaint, you should contact your Client Relationship Manager at ﬁrst instance.
 If this is inappropriate or ineﬀective you may escalate your complaint to our Practice Manager, Alix Dower.
 We will always endeavour to respond to your complaints in a prompt and eﬀective manner.
 Our relationship with our clients is our highest priority.

 Conﬁrmation of Terms

-We ask that you consider all aspects of our terms to ensure that you are satisfied with the scope of our engagement.
-Please contact us if you have any queries about our terms.
+We ask that you consider all aspects of this engagement letter to ensure that you are satisﬁed with the scope of our engagement.
+Please contact us if you have any queries about this engagement letter.
 Acceptance of our services in conjunction with this engagement letter indicates that you understand and accept the arrangements.
 This information will be eﬀective for future engagements unless we advise you of any change.